 Salads and Sandwiches or Pizzas?

-The two types of prep tables available are pizza tables and salad/sandwich tables; their names describe the type of dishes they're designed to help you prepare.
+The two types available are pizza prep tables and salad/sandwich tables; their names describe the type of dishes they're designed to help you prepare.
 There are a couple of differences between the two, the primary one is the depth of their workspace and cutting boards.
 Salad and sandwich prep tables have shallower work surfaces, typically between 10 and 12 inches.
 Pizza units have surfaces deep enough to hold a pizza, usually around 20 inches.
-A pizza prep table will often have an raised rail for pans, one above the service area for holding ingredients and toppings.
+A pizza prep table will often have a raised rail for pans, one above the service area for holding ingredients and toppings.

 Selecting a unit with right capacity is critical.
 Empty pans are an energy waster, and the quality of food can suffer if it sits unused and may have to be thrown out.
 Prep tables are designed to hold standard-sized food pans, most commonly 1/6-sized, but most include adjustable rails that can hold full, 1/2-size, and 1/4-size pans as well.
 The smallest sandwich prep table is 27 inches long and holds (6) 1/6 sized pans.
 The largest tables are over 119 inches long and can hold (32) 1/6 size pans.
 Many sizes are available in between those two extremes.